ClintOxx/PUBG-Battlepoint-FarmBot/README.md

 # Directions for Farmer Bot

+* Close PUBG if you have it open before you start.

+* Make sure PUBG is in full screen windowed

 * Just click the exe and wait a few seconds for it to load

 * Pick your screen resolution and hit start!

-* Close the game before you start if its already open.

-* Make sure PUBG is in full screen windowed

 # Errors